 After making contact, the scammer immediately requested payment of two months of rent and a deposit through Airbnb, along with personal details including a name, telephone number and I.D.

-The fraudster sent a copy of his I.D. card which the Olive Press discovered belonged to a former Spanish political advisor.
+He sent a copy of his I.D. card which the Olive Press discovered belonged to a former Spanish political advisor.

 Choosing to remain anonymous, the victim told the Olive Press his identity was stolen after sending personal details online when securing a holiday rental.